tzschmidt/benchmark-tool-guide/cluster.md

 Aftwerwards paste your ssh-key into the big text field below 'Schlüssel hinzufügen', enter your password and click 'Speichern'.

-After getting your accounts, you have to add your SSH key.
-This can be done using the [account][cs_account] page.
-This page is only available in German.
-Select 'SSH-Schlüssel bearbeiten' and log in with your CS credentials.
-Afterwards, paste your SSH key into the large text field below 'Schlüssel hinzufügen', enter your password, and click 'Speichern'.

 >[!NOTE]
 >Changes to your CS account, e.g., setting a new password/ssh-keys may take
 >some time to process.